ferreirasc/OSCP_study_guide/README.md

 I strongly recommend the boxes on the <a href="http://hackthebox.eu"> hackthebox.eu</a> to study for OSCP cert.
 HTB have a good set of windows boxes to training: **Devel**, **Optimum**, **Bastard**, **Grandpa** and **Blue**.

-Obs: It's necessary solve a little "challenge" to obtain the invite.
+*PS: It's necessary solve a little "challenge" to obtain the invite.*

 ## Recommended books: